Seven stories of people who once had a crippling fear of public speaking and did something about it!

 I started Fear-less Public Speaking because of my knowledge that the fear of public speaking is incredibly common, can be significantly reduced with the right support, and the gains can be life-changing.
 Taking action has allowed me to transition into a new career doing something that makes a difference to people’s lives.
 I thank everyone who has shared their stories so candidly as it reinforces for me, why I do what I do.

-Written by Catherine Syme
+Article written by Catherine Syme

 I get huge satisfaction from seeing the relief, pride, and even joy that people experience when they complete a course and reflect on the progress they have made.
 See what others say for some inspiring stories.